rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 [Fast-check](https://fast-check.dev/) is a property-based testing library for JavaScript.

+### Field

+A piece of editable data associated with an Inventory record, such as name, description, or expiry date.
+For the additional fields that samples inherit from templates, see [custom field](#custom-field).
+For additional fields that the user can add to any record, see [extra field](#extra-field).

 ### Flow

 [Flow](https://flow.org/) is a static type checker for JavaScript.
 It's very